-Debuts followed in many of the world's leading opera houses, including Bayerische Staatsoper, Deutsche Oper Berlin, Hamburgische Staatsoper, the Royal Opera House in London, Opéra National de Paris, Opernhaus Zürich, Teatro Real de Madrid, Gran Teatre del Liceu in Barcelona, Teatro Regio in Turin, Teatro dell'Opera in Rome and Teatro Carlo Felice in his native town of Genoa.
+Debuts followed in many of the world's leading opera houses, including Bayerische Staatsoper, Deutsche Oper Berlin, Hamburgische Staatsoper, the Royal Opera House in London, Opéra National de Paris, Opernhaus Zürich, Teatro Real de Madrid, Gran Teatre del Liceu in Barcelona, Teatro Regio in Turin, Teatro dell'Opera in Rome, Arena in Verona and Teatro Carlo Felice in his native town of Genoa.
 His engagements have also brought him to conduct in Mexico, South America, Japan and China.

 His recent engagements include Anna Bolena (Metropolitan Opera, New York, opening night of the 2011/12 season), Tosca, Rigoletto, La Traviata and Turandot (Bavarian State Opera), Aida and Tosca (Arena di Verona), Ernani, Aida, Francesca da Rimini, La Sonnambula and Rigoletto (Metropolitan Opera), La Traviata, Andrea Chénier and Tosca (Vienna State Opera) , La Fille du régiment (Paris Opéra), La Rondine (ROH Covent Garden) Madama Butterfly (Chicago).